Access free Indiana divorce records on anyone seamlessly.

 Note: For each of these counties and throughout Indiana, you can conduct a county-specific divorce records search using the state’s online case search tool.
 Information on how to use this search tool was provided earlier in the article.

-Searching Free Divorce Archives in Indiana for Genealogy & Lineage Research
+Reviewing Divorce Archives in Indiana for Genealogy & Lineage Research at No Cost

-• Record begins or end date (by decade) starting from 1760.
+- Record begin or end date (by decade) starting from 1760

 If you would like to search for these records in person or if you have questions, you can call the Indiana State Archives by phone at 317-591-5222.

-You can also call the Indiana Archives and Records Administration Central Office at 317-232-3380.
+You can also call the Indiana Archives & Records Administration Central Office at 317-232-3380.
 Call them to ask them how records are searched and at what locations in-person searches are available.

 Below are their addresses to talk to someone in person and potential searches: